marweck/ask-form-template/README.md

 ```
 [Error]: CliError: Skill package src is not found in ask-resources.json.
 ```
-Go to my-survey/ask-resources.json and heck the profile to see if the profile used for deployment is present in this.
+Go to my-survey/ask-resources.json and check the profile to see if the profile used for deployment is present in this.
 If not add the profile use for deployment to this file.